-How To Make White Chili With Chicken – A Quick Rundown:
+How To Make Homemade, White Chicken Chili From Scratch:

-Keep scrolling to find the full recipe!
-We’ll start here with a quick overview:
+Keep scrolling for the full recipe and measurements!
+We'll start here with a quick overview:

-- Place butter in a large pot or Dutch oven on the stove top and turn heat to medium low.
+- Place olive oil in a large pot or Dutch oven on the stove top.
+Turn heat to medium low.

-- While your butter melts, dice onion and hatch chilis.
+- Dice onion and hatch chilis.
 Add them to the pot and sauté for 5-10 minutes.

 - Next, add chicken broth.
 Turn heat to medium high.
 Add beans, cream cheese, corn, chicken, canned jalapeños, and seasonings.
 Bring everything to a boil, then turn heat down to low.

 - Ladle chili into serving bowls, add desired toppings & enjoy!

 That's right, friends!
 You can also make this chili in your slow cooker!
 Sauté onion/chilies in a frying pan on the stovetop, then transfer to the crockpot.
 Add all other ingredients (except for cream cheese) and stir until well combined.
 Cook on high for 4-6 hours or low for 8-10.
 Stir cream cheese in before serving.

 One really awesome thing about making this chili in the crockpot?
 If you place whole, raw chicken breasts in the chili and allow them to cook with everything else - they will basically fall apart and shred on their own after spending so much time in the slow cooker (making your life super easy)!